Spain’s ten-year plan to put startups in the economic driving seat – TechCrunch

 Scaling up on the shoulders of giants

-The southern European nation doesn’t attract the same level of startup investment as some of its near neighbors, including the UK, France and Germany.
+The southern European nation doesn’t attract the same level of startup investment as some of its near neighbors, including the U.K., France and Germany.
 But in some ways Spain punches above its regional weight — with major cities like Barcelona and Madrid routinely ranked as highly attractive locations for founders, owing to relatively low costs and the pull of a Mediterranean lifestyle.

 Spanish cities’ urban density, high levels of youth unemployment and a sociable culture that’s eagerly embraced digital chatter makes an attractive test-bed for consumer-facing app-based businesses — one that’s demonstrated disruptive potential over the past decade+, in the wake of the 2008 financial crisis which hit the country hard.